-A doctor has a duty to warn a patient of a material risk of proposed treatment.
+Following on recent decisions in the High Court of Australia, a doctor has a duty to warn a patient of a material risk of proposed treatment.
 A material risk is one to which a reasonable person in the patient's position would be likely to attach significance.
-There must be an overriding concern for the patient's best interest in the provision of information.
+There must be an over riding concern for the patient's best interest in the provision of information.

-To serve this purpose, Part B of this brochure explains in some detail the possible risks associated with the procedure.
+To serve this purpose Part B of this brochure explains in some detail the possible risks associated with the procedure.